outloudvi/askme/README.md

 I mean issues.
 Click [here](https://github.com/outloudvi/askme/issues/new) to ask.

+Sarahah also works if you need to be anonymous: [Sarahah](https://outloudvi.sarahah.com/)

 Wanna encrypt?
 Encrypt for GPG 0x0a930b8b, you can also [do it online](https://keybase.io/encrypt#outloudvi)!

+Encrypt and send to me by email?
+You can try [encrypt.to](https://encrypt.to/0xE14A40B70A930B8B).

 ## My GPG keys
 * [User key](https://github.com/outloudvi/askme/blob/master/key_outviv.gpg)